Credit vs. Discount-Based Congestion Pricing: A Comparison Study: Experimental Results

 \section{Experimental Results}

-Here, we present simulation results that validate the theoretical contributions in Sec. \ref{sec: Budget vs Discount} and explore their sensitivity to ineligible users' demand and VoTs.
+Below, we present simulation results that validate the theoretical contributions in Sec. \ref{sec: Budget vs Discount} and explore their sensitivity to ineligible users' demand and VoTs.
 Sec. \ref{subsec: Sensitivity Analysis} presents sensitivity analysis on properties of DBCP and CBCP equilibria given in Sec. \ref{sec: Budget vs Discount}.
+Specifically, Theorems \ref{Thm: yc vs. yd, 10} and \ref{Thm: yc vs. yd, 11} establish distinct regimes of DBCP and CBCP equilibria in which either DBCP or CBCP policies outperform the other in terms of improving eligible users' express lane access.
+Our simulation study in \ref{subsec: Sensitivity Analysis} shows that the findings in Theorems \ref{Thm: yc vs. yd, 10} and \ref{Thm: yc vs. yd, 11} are robust with respect to the users' VoTs and the total traffic demand.
 Sec. \ref{subsec: Case Study: Optimal DBCP and CBCP Policies} presents a real-world study of the effects of deploying DBCP and CBCP policies on a highway segment in San Mateo County, California.